Max Strus NBA Playoffs Player Props: Heat vs. Nuggets

-Max Strus and his Miami Heat teammates face the Denver Nuggets in the 2023 NBA Playoffs, at 8:30 PM ET on Thursday.
+The Miami Heat, Max Strus included, will play at 8:00 PM on Sunday against the Denver Nuggets in the 2023 NBA Playoffs.

-Below, we dig into Strus' stats and trends to help you pick out the top prop bets.
+If you'd like to make predictions on Strus' performance, we look at his available prop bets, using stats and trends, below.

 Max Strus Prop Bets vs. the Nuggets